NBA Rumors: Former Cavaliers GM Thinks 76ers Have Advantage For LeBron James

 LeBron James is in the middle of a battle with the Golden State Warriors in the NBA Finals, but that has not stopped rumors from flying about his upcoming free agency.
 Multiple teams have been mentioned as potential landing spots for James, but the Cleveland Cavaliers and Philadelphia 76ers have taken over the majority of those rumors.

-As free agency continues to draw closer, former Cavaliers’ general manager David Griffin chimed in on his thoughts about James’ free agency.
+As free agency continues to draw closer, former Cavaliers general manager David Griffin chimed in on his thoughts about James’ free agency.
 He believes that the 76ers have a bit of an advantage over the rest of the field to sign James, according to a report from CBS Sports.

 He noted that Rich Paul being Ben Simmons’ agent will help the 76ers.
 As most will know, Paul is the agent for James as well.